abhijith-dot99/abhijith-dot99/README.md

 - 🔭 I’m a studying computer science and engineering
-- 🌱 I’m currently learning ...
 - 💬 Ask me about :......😊
-- 📫 How to reach me .. jithmabhi68@gmail.com
+- 📫 How to reach me ..  abhijithm730@gmail.com